Recent Errors in Assigning Pressures

 Read more: here, here and here.

-However, the projection of psychosocial pressures into the various taxonomic structures does remain provisional.
-In that regard, a likely assignment error has been identified and corrections made.
+However, the projection patterns of psychosocial pressures into the various taxonomic structures does remain provisional.
+In that regard, a likely assignment error has been identified.

-This topic will explain what provoked the re-assignment, and explain both the old and the new arrangements.
+Corrections have been made to rectify the error and this topic is provided to explain what provoked the re-assignment, and to show both the old and the new arrangements.
+Only researchers are likely to find this of interest.

 Initial Discovery Process

-The investigation into projections that led to conjecturing the existence and importance of psychosocial pressures took place in 2013-2015.
+The investigation of projections that led to conjecturing the existence and importance of psychosocial pressures took place in 2013-2015.
+Details.

-Investigations into Q-arenas took place in 2020-2022 but there was considerable difficulty because very few Q-arenas had been worked out.
+Investigations of Q-arenas took place in 2020-2022 with considerable difficulty because very few Q-arenas had been worked out.
 The most developed were the PH'5Q arenas.

-I gave priority to identifying Arena psychosocial pressures and some provisional conceptions were developed, but without conviction.
-Further effort to clarify Q-arena structures, at least sufficiently to post them in the Taxonomy Notes took place between 2022-2024 and this provided more opportunity to review pressures.
+Efforts to identify Arena psychosocial pressures led to some provisional conceptions, but without conviction.
+Further effort to clarify Q-arena structures, at least sufficiently to post them in the Taxonomy Notes took place between 2022-2024, and this provided more opportunity to review pressures.
+Details.

-During that period, I concluded that the pressures in PH'5Q aligned 1:1 with the Root Hierarchy i.e. Q1 received RL1 pressure, Q2 received RL2 pressure, Q3 received RL3 pressure and so on.
-This seemed to suit the Q-complexes in the other primary domains, insofar as they were understood.
+During that later period, I concluded that the pressures in PH'5Q aligned 1:1 with the Root Hierarchy i.e. Q1 received RL1 pressure, Q2 received RL2 pressure, Q3 received RL3 pressure and so on.
+This seemed to suit the Q-arenas in the other primary domains, insofar as those arenas were understood.

-The problem was that this conclusion meant that I had to reject some assignments previously believed to be correct.
+The problem with this conclusion was that I had to reject some assignments previously believed to be correct.
 The best example is PH'5Q2-Organisations.
 The initial assignment was performance (RL1), however the corrected assignment was certainty (RL2).

-This disturbing phenomenon was resolved by recognizing that both pressures were in play but in different ways.
-There was a primary pressure that related to the identity or structure-as-a-whole, and also a secondary pressure that related to the structure's internal operations.
+This disturbing phenomenon was resolved by recognizing that both pressures were in play, but in different ways.
+There was a primary (1°) pressure that related to the identity or structure-as-a-whole, and also a secondary (2°) pressure that related to the internal operations of a structure.

-In PH'5Q2, anyone, typically the governing board, focused on the organisation as a whole is pressed by certainty (e.g. certainty of the budget, certainty of staffing, certainty of lawful operation, certainty of legal contracts &c).
-Boards are well-known to be risk-averse and many regard it important to separate the Board Chairman with a guardian role from the CEO who has a delivery role.
-The CEO, like everyone else working inside the organisation, is driven by a pressure for performance.
+In PH'5Q2, the governing board is focused on the organisation as a whole and is pressed by certainty (e.g. certainty of the budget, certainty of staffing, certainty of lawful operation, certainty of legal contracts &c).
+That is why Boards are viewed as risk-averse.
+Many regard it important to separate the Board Chairman with a guardian role from the CEO who has a delivery role.
+The CEO, like everyone else working inside the organisation, is driven by a pressure for performance and sees achievement as dependent on taking risks.

 Applying this thinking to the remaining Q5-arenas was not easy.
-The primary pressure was already assigned using the 1:1 rule that removed discretion.
+The 1° pressure was already assigned using the 1:1 rule that removed discretion.
 But appreciating the validity of that assignment not always clear.

-The secondary pressure needed to be worked out from first principles in each case, and that took more effort and was more uncertain.
-I tried working with the various Q-complexes and settled on PH'2Q arenas as a guide.
-I checked those findings with the Q-arenas in the 4 primary domains and was modestly satisfied with the assignations.
+The 2° pressure needed to be worked out from first principles in each case, and that took more effort and was more uncertain.
+I tried working with the various Q-complexes and settled on the PH'2Q arenas as a guide.
+I checked those findings against Q-arenas in 4 primary domains (PH'1Q, PH'4Q, PH'5Q, PH'6Q) and was moderately satisfied with the assignations as a first attempt.

 However, there was a cause for doubt based on the patterning.
 Patterning is a feature of THEE, but arguing from patterns is a heuristic.
 That means it often works but sometimes it may mislead.

-The Primary Pressures had the Root Hierarchy pattern and I expected that the Secondary pressures and Primary-Secondary layout would either have no pattern or would have a distinct pattern.
+The 1° pressures had the Root Hierarchy pattern and I expected that the 2° pressures and Primary-Secondary layout would either have no pattern or would have a distinct pattern.
 Instead there was what felt like an anomaly.

 Here is the result from 2022: